Medical-Image-Analysis-Laboratory/Perinatal_fODF_DL_estimation/README.md

 ## Data

-The data used in this study are from the [Developing Human Connectome Project (dHCP)](https://www.humanconnectome.org/study/lifespan-developing-human-connectome-project), and a private dataset of fetal MRI scans which is not publicly available.
+The data used in this study are from the publicly available dataset of the [Developing Human Connectome Project (dHCP)](https://www.humanconnectome.org/study/lifespan-developing-human-connectome-project), and two private datasets of fetal and neonatal MRI scans.

 ## Citation